Harley Granville-Barker: Writing career

 The year before he met his first wife, Granville-Barker wrote The Voysey Inheritance which is considered to be a masterpiece of the Edwardian stage.
-His other plays, however. did not sit well with the Edwardian audience.
+His other plays, however, did not sit well with the Edwardian audience.
 They found his plays to be incomprehensible.

 According to The Oxford Companion to Theatre and Performance, his style was more similar to the style of Chekhov in that it put the "action under the surface."
 Although his audience may not have understood him, this did not stop Granville-Barker from discussing important issues in society.
 In 1907 Granville-Barker's play Waste was banned due to the topic of abortion and its politics.
 In 1909, three volumes of his plays, The Voysey Inheritance, Waste, and The Marrying of Ann Leete, were published in a limited edition of 50 copies printed on handmade paper in a slipcase.

 Granville-Barker's most notable prose work is the Prefaces to Shakespeare written from 1927 to the end of his life in 1946.
 Prefaces to Shakespeare was considered the first major Shakespeare study to attend to the practical matters of staging.
 The prefaces were published in two hardback volumes in 1946 and 1947.

 Personal life

-In 1906, Granville-Barker met his first wife Lillah McCarthy on tour with Ben Greet's Shakespeare and Old English Touring Company in 1895 when he was 17.
+Granville-Barker met his first wife Lillah McCarthy on tour with Ben Greet's Shakespeare and Old English Touring Company in 1895 when he was 17.
 In Ben Greet's company, he played Paris to McCarthy's Juliet.
-McCarthy first appeared at The Court Theatre under Barker's co-management in "John Bull's Other Island" in 1895.
-Shortly thereafter, Barker played opposite McCarthy in Man and Superman (1895).
+McCarthy first appeared at The Court Theatre under Barker's co-management in "John Bull's Other Island" in 1905.
+Shortly thereafter, Barker played opposite McCarthy in Man and Superman (1905).
 They married on April 24, 1906 at the West Strand Registry Office.
-McCarthy was to have a leading part in Barker's personal and professional life until their split after World War I. He divorced McCarthy and married an American writer named Helen Huntington who supposedly disliked the stage, actors, and especially Shaw.
+McCarthy was to have a leading part in Barker's personal and professional life until their split after World War I. He divorced McCarthy and married an American writer named Helen Gates who had been married to Archer Huntingdon.
+She supposedly disliked the stage, actors, and especially Shaw.
 He then hyphenated his name, causing his colleagues to believe that he was abandoning the battle for a life of luxury.
 Recently, the negative characterization of Helen "as a theatre-hating woman who ruined Barker's career" has been disputed, and her dislike of the theater refuted, on the basis of Granville-Barker's early correspondence with her.
 "In fact she was a regular theatre-goer, a writer and Barker's eventual collaborator."

-He later settled in Paris where he collaborated with Huntington on translating the comedies of Martínez Sierra and the Álvarez Quintero brothers.
+He later settled in Paris where he collaborated with Helen on translating the comedies of Martínez Sierra and the Álvarez Quintero brothers.
 On the outbreak of the Second World War, Granville-Barker fled France for Spain before moving to the United States.
 In America he lectured at Harvard and was also employed by British Information Services.
 At the end of the war he returned to France and died in Paris on 31 August 1946.
 Sympathetic to left-wing causes, he had declined a knighthood.